 Taste Test: Here’s what content producer Steph thought of her matcha rolled ice cream: “I’ve been curious about rolled ice cream for some time now, though I’ve been told there’s no meaningful difference between rolled and scooped.
 Is it all just an Instagram fad, then?
 Yeah, for the most part.
 This matcha treat was fun to look at, and I will say it had a bit of textural lightness owing to its preparation.
 But all in all, it’s still ice cream — not that there’s anything wrong with that.”

 6. Faloodeh — Iran (Persia)

 Faloodeh, sometimes spelled faludeh or paloodeh, is an icy Persian dessert made of vermicelli rice noodles, rose water, lime juice or lemon zest, and cherry syrup.
 The consistency is similar to sorbet.
 Faloodeh is thought to have originated in the Iranian city of Shiraz and is often called Shirazi Faloodeh.
 To make it, mix thin rice noodles with Iranian rose water, lemon or lime, and sugar.
 Then freeze it overnight, and the next day, add sour cherries or cherry syrup as a garnish.
 It’s also often dyed with saffron to give it a yellow color.

-Taste Test: Offline marketing manager Veronica was a fan of this ice cream around the world: “This Persian spin on frozen dessert is more refreshing than ice cream but still satisfies the sweet tooth.
-The vermicelli noodles adds soft texture to an otherwise icy treat.
+Taste Test: Offline marketing manager Veronica was a fan of this ice cream: “This Persian spin on frozen dessert is more refreshing than ice cream but still satisfies the sweet tooth.
+The vermicelli noodles add soft texture to an otherwise icy treat.
 For those who have tried Indonesian Es Doger, this is basically the same idea.
 Highly recommend!”

 7. Affogato — Italy